ExPaNDS-eu/ExPaNDS/WP3/WP3.4-3.5/20220209-Meeting/MeetingNotes.md

 - Send invitation to all ExPaNDS.
 Marta volunteered.
 - Setup Indico page for registration and managing of Workshop.
 Marta volunteered to work with presenters.

+## Next meeting on 16 March 2022 at 15:00.
+- Final review of KeyCloak-UmbrellaID Workshop